CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - `PDO::query()` expects at least `1` parameter, `0` given on line 7

-/// type=MS, answer=[2,4]
+/// type=MS, answer=[2,5]

-Which statements best describe the error?
+Which statements correctly describe the error?

 - The argument passed is `$sql` on line 7.